ksahlin/ultra/README.md

 ### Pipeline

-Perforns all the steps in one
+Performs all the steps in one

 ```
 uLTRA pipeline test/SIRV_genes_C_170612a.gtf  test/SIRV_genes.fasta  test/reads.fa outfolder/  [parameters]